LensCrafters

 LensCrafters is an international retailer of prescription eyewear and prescription sunglasses.
 Its stores usually host independent optometrists on-site or in an adjacent store.
 The company has its corporate headquarters in Mason, Ohio, a suburb of Cincinnati in the US.

-LensCrafters has been a wholly owned subsidiary of Luxottica, the largest eyewear company in the world, since 1995.
+LensCrafters has been a wholly owned subsidiary of Luxottica (now part of EssilorLuxottica), the largest eyewear company in the world) since 1995.
 At the end of 2018, Luxottica operated 1,158 LensCrafters stores, of which 1,050 are located in North America and 108 are located in China, Hong Kong and India.

 History

 LensCrafters was founded in March 1983 by E. Dean Butler, who had been a manager with Procter & Gamble.
 Butler first developed the idea for a "while you wait" eyeglass retailer after helping a Procter & Gamble colleague produce television commercials for a family optical business in the late 1970s.

 LensCrafters achieved sales of $2 million in its first year of operation before Butler sold the company to the United States Shoe Corporation in 1984.
 Butler remained as LensCrafters' CEO until 1988.

 LensCrafters had just three locations when U.S. Shoe purchased it; by 1989, there were 350 locations, and LensCrafters was generating 40% of U.S. Shoe's operating income.

 In 1992, LensCrafters surpassed Pearle Vision to become the largest chain of eyeglass retailers in the United States, with roughly $660 million in annual revenue.